 I believe that any opportunity that you can give a child to read is important.
 Bath time is no exception.
 They make great waterproof bath books, and kids love flipping through them.
+Some of them even come with toys to go along with them like the penguin book above (available HERE from Amazon).
 We also sometimes put on an audio book during bath time.

-I’ve since discovered that there are different kinds of bath puzzles, including wall puzzles like the one featured below.
+I’ve since discovered that there are different kinds of bath puzzles, including wall puzzles like the one featured below (available HERE).
 Puzzles are a great learning tool, and if you can do them in the bath – why not!